ylireetta/tsoha-harkka/README.md

 ### Followed users' workout history
-If the currently logged in user is following other users, and followed users have recorded workouts during the past 7 days in the system, followed users' workout data is displayed on the index page.
-The logged in user can like and comment individual sessions, and a notification related to each action is displayed to the session owner when they navigate to the index page.
+If the currently logged in user is following other users, and followed users have recorded workouts in the system, followed users' workout data is displayed on the index page.
+The workout data can be filtered by creation date.
+The logged in user can like and comment individual sessions, and a notification related to each action is shown to the session owner when they navigate to the index page.
 Users can also remove likes and comments that they have added.

-## User profile
-Users can create new workout templates on their profile page.
-They can also specify if they want other users to be able to follow their workout activity in the system.